 While some WARNOs are given in a nice heated room from a power point ranger others are given in the field or 5 minutes prior to departure and can even double as an operations order (OPORD) if given correctly.

-While WARNOs change, the basic elements of it stay the same:
+While WARNOs change, the basic elements of it stay the same.

 a) Enemy Forces – This section is extremely important and should be given in as much detail as time allows.
-Give the enemy’s disposition, strength, composition, capabilities and most likely corse of action (MLCOA).
+Give the enemy’s disposition, strength, composition, capabilities and most likely course of action (MLCOA).
 This will allow your soldiers to properly equip themselves with any additional weaponry or equipment necessary.

 b) Friendly Forces – Use this section to briefly describe any friendly forces that may be operating in the AO or with your unit during the operations.
-Also give the mission of the next higher unit and any adjacent units.
+Also, give the mission of the next higher unit and any adjacent units.
 This is always important to help reduce fratricide.
 Be sure to give any information that may help in identifying adjacent friendly forces while in the field.

 c) Attachments and Detachments – Give any information pertaining to attached units such as EOD, K-9, Medics etc.

-2) Mission – This is given in the Who, What, When, Where, Why (5W’s) format and it should be clear to everyone as to what the objective is and how you plan to reach your desired end state.
+This is given in the Who, What, When, Where, Why (5W’s) format and it should be clear to everyone as to what the objective is and how you plan to reach your desired end state.
 Always repeat the mission twice.

-3) Execution – Provide as much information about how the actual mission will take place as possible.
+Provide as much information about how the actual mission will take place as possible.
 During a WARNO this can be brief or detailed but should give everyone involved a good idea as to how you are going to accomplish the mission.
 Remember to give any information that may help them prepare appropriately.
 An example would be to tell them you will be conducting INFIL via rotary wing aircraft and that everyone needs to bring rappel gloves.

 This is essentially the beans and bullets portion.
 This gives troops an idea as to how they will get the equipment needed to complete the operation.

 *Have something in specific that you do to give a WARNO?
 Please let us know in the comments section below.
-We are always interested in what others do and you information could certainly help other soldiers prepare for their next mission.
+We are always interested in what others do and your information could certainly help other soldiers prepare for their next mission.